angela-goncalves/angela-goncalves/README.md

 - SWR
 - MUI

-💻 I've been studying web development since the end of 2020 <br>
-⚡ Working on my Portfolio, and other things to practice and learn more about web development <br>
+💻 Working on things to practice and learn more about web development <br>
 💪 Love long walks and ☕